Khamiso Khan

-Khamiso Khan (1923–1983) was a Sindhi folk musician and Alghoza player from Sindh, Pakistan.
+Khamiso Khan (1923–1983) was a Sindhi folk musician and alghoza player from Sindh, Pakistan.

 Personal life

 Khamiso Khan was born in 1923 in Tando Muhammad Khan city, of Tando Muhammad Khan District, Sindh, Pakistan.
-His son Akbar Khamiso Khan is also a notable Alghoza player.
+His son Akbar Khamiso Khan is also a notable alghoza player.

 Career

-Khamiso Khan was a contemporary of another notable Alghoza player Misri Khan Jamali.
-He mainly played typical Sindhi folk and classical music on Alghoza.
+Khamiso Khan was a contemporary of another notable alghoza player Misri Khan Jamali.
+He mainly played typical Sindhi folk and classical music on alghoza.

 He was associated with Radio Pakistan, Hyderabad Station as a folk artist for 18 years.
-Khamiso Khan performed at many events when touring Europe and America.
-When Khamiso died of a heart attack, president Muhammad Zia-ul-Haq in a condolence message called his death a great loss for folk music in Pakistan.
+Khamiso Khan performed at events when touring Europe and the United States.
+When Khamiso died of a heart attack, then president Zia-ul-Haq called his death a great loss for folk music in Pakistan.